 How To Minimize Capital Gains Tax When Selling Business

-Entrepreneurs’ relief can cut the tax rate on gains from selling your company to just 10%.
-But how can you make the most of this generous tax rate when you sell the family business?
+Entrepreneurs’ relief can cut the capital gains tax from selling your company to just 10%.
+But how can you Minimize Capital Gains Tax rate when you sell the family business?

-One of the first actions the Chancellor took when he came into power in 2010 was to hike the the capital gains tax (CGT) rate from 18% to 28%.
+One of the first actions the Chancellor took when he came into power in 2010 was to hike the capital gains tax (CGT) rate from 18% to 28%.
 But it wasn’t all bad news.
 Mr Osborne massively increased the rate of ER, which can reduce the CGT payable when you sell your business.

 ER up 400%

-At the start of 2010/11 ER was limited to capital gains of £1 million, but since April 2011 that figure had increased to £10 million.
-This raises the amount of CGT that can be saved from a maximum of £80,000 to a massive 1.8 million.
-But in the small print there are some tricky rules which can deny ER if certain conditions aren’t met, and typically family-owned companies are often at risk of losing out on this tax break.
+At the start of 2010/11 ER was limited to capital gains tax of £1 million, but since April 2011 that figure had increased to £10 million.
+This raises the amount of capital gains tax that can be saved from a maximum of £80,000 to a massive 1.8 million.
+But in the small print, there are some tricky rules which can deny ER if certain conditions aren’t met, and typically family-owned companies are often at risk of losing out on this tax break.

 ER works by reducing the rate of CGT to 10% instead of the new maximum rate of 28%.
 But to minimize the gain, it must result from the sale of all, or part, of your business and you must have owned it for at least twelve months.
 Where you run your business through a company there are two further hurdles to clear: you must own at least 5% of the ordinary controlling share capital and be an employee or officer of the company, i.e. a director or company secretary.

 Trap.
 Where ownership of your company’s shares is spread among the family members (that includes your spouse) who either don’t work in the business, or work for it but own less than 5% of the ordinary share capital, they won’t qualify for ER when the company is sold.
 But in either situation there’s a possible solution.